Building A Strong Bond With Your Adult Canine Companion

 Creating a consistent training schedule

 Consistency is key when it comes to training your adult canine companion.
 Establishing a consistent training schedule helps your dog understand what is expected of them and reinforces positive behaviors.
-Set aside dedicated time each day to work on training exercises and be consistent with your commands and expectations.
+Set aside dedicated time each day to work on training exercises and be consistent with your commands and .
 Consistency builds trust and reliability, enabling your dog to feel confident in their abilities and the bond you share.

 Using treats and toys as rewards